-MHS is still looking to develop its repertoire of research-based practices as we expand our use of PLCs to meet the needs of all students and close the achievement gaps, specifically around DOK and PBL.
+MHS teachers utilize a number of research-based practices, which are shared through our use of PLCs to meet the needs of all students and close the achievement gaps.
+MHS staff currently is focused on increasing capacity around DOK and PBL.
 Professional development has aligned with SMMUSD initiatives based on current educational research and in consultation with professional experts outside of SMMUSD.
-An Equity Review was conducted by an outside agency, to ensure that the practices at MHS/MMS and all other SMMUSD schools are sufficient to meet the needs of all students.
-Areas for improvement focused on student engagement which continues to be a priority.